 For a manager at one of your restaurants, you’d give access at the Property level so she can check on data just for her restaurant’s website.

-How to Add Users and Manage Permissions in Google Analytics
+How to Add New Users and Edit Permissions in Google Analytics

 Now that you know the user permissions and levels, you probably want to know how to get them all set up.
 We’ll show you how to do that.